nl-digigo/ICDD-NL/docs/validation/4_LinkDatasetValidation.md

 id   | description   |extra   |
 --- | --- | ---
-LD1|valid rdf files| validate if link datasets files are valid rdf* LD2|serialisation|check for allowed serialisations** rdf/xml,turtle,json-ld,trig,trix,n3, arguably not zipped versions,rdfa,binary versions ??
+LD1|valid rdf files| validate if link datasets files are valid rdf* LD2|serialisation|check for allowed serialisations**.
 LD3|schema validation| check if this file is compliant with the Linkset.rdf file* LD4|only Linkset classes| no other individuals than individuals from classes defined in the LinkSet.rdf.
 For example make sure no other documents are defined in this file.***
 LD5|document check|check if all related documents are present in the index.rdf ***
 LD6|optional resolving element id's| check if id's can be found in the documents

-* more details on schema validation in the schema validation chapter
+*More details on schema validation in the schema validation chapter.

-** not sure about this.
-Is it allowed to define 'previouse' documents in this dataset?
+**Very common serialisations are argubably rdf/xml,turtle and json-ld.
+Trig, trix, n3, zipped serialisation versions, rdfa, binary serialisation versions are arguably less common in this context.
+For the validations service it can be recommended to support at least rdf/xml,turtle and json-ld.

+***Link datasets use document references defined in Index.rdf.
+Link datasets must not contain extra document references.